ArtifexSoftware/MuPDF.NET/docs/document.rst

     :arg str ufilename: optional unicode filename.
 Documentation only, will be set to *filename* if `null`.
     :arg str desc: optional description.
 Documentation only, will be set to *name* if `null`.

+    :rtype: int
-    :rtype: The method now returns the :data:`xref` of the inserted file.
+    :returns: The method now returns the :data:`xref` of the inserted file.
 In addition, the file object now will be automatically given the PDF keys `/CreationDate` and `/ModDate` based on the current date-time.

   .. method:: GetEmbfileCount()